Why wood floor look?

 Wood-like floors are cut into the concrete, if you are considering doing an entire home it is best done on open slabs before any framing is done.
 The decorative staining is best done on new construction while the studs are still visible.
 We recommend a final seal coat on new construction floors at the very end of construction.
 On remodels or existing concrete, we prefer you to call and describe your situation.

-Call or email for a quote today
+Call or email for a free quote today